-I work freelance creating audio for people.
-As a sound recordist, editor, mixer and music-maker, I thrive on the multi-faceted nature of audio production, drawing on an array of experiences—from the field to the stage, studio and set.
+I work freelance creating audio for visual media.
+As a sound recordist, editor, mixer and composer, I thrive on the multi-faceted nature of audio production, drawing on an array of experiences—from the field to the stage, studio and set.

 For most of the 2000s, I hustled as a local live sound engineer, and as a general stage and stall hand around the southern festival circuit, including Rhythms of The world, Glastonbury, Hyde Park, V-Fest and Silverstone F1.
-By way of supplementing a career as a musician, I also engaged with several commercial businesses over the years, working in customer service and technical support, assisting clients in person and over the phone.
+I also engaged with several commercial assignments over the years, working in customer service and technical support as a way to supplement my early career in music and sound.

 Radio & Podcasts

-By 2012, I co-presented a promotional radio show ahead of each coming Rogue event with cohorts Matt Turner and Matt Sanchez, showcasing acts with guests and recorded interviews on YOR Radio a local youth-led digital radio station.
+By 2012, I would co-present a promotional radio show ahead of each coming Rogue event with cohorts Matt Turner and Matt Sanchez, showcasing acts with guests and recorded interviews on YOR Radio, a local youth-led digital radio station.
 Each radio show would subsequently release as a podcast.
 I also produced a promotional podcast in 2013 for a weekly live comedy event at Stevenage’s Cinnabar, in association with local comedian Mr Matt Smith.

-I developed a passion for sound design throughout my radio and podcast days and regard it a natural evolution of my adventures in music and sound production.
+I developed a passion for sound design throughout my radio and podcast days, regarding it a natural evolution of my adventures in music and sound production.
 After relocating in 2013, I continued to work in local live sound and the wider festival circuit for another 2 years, after which I began studying for a B.Sc.
 (Hons) in sound design at Staffordshire University.
-In so doing, I created the opportunity to take a deep dive into this burgeoning aspect of my career as a sound person, and learned at last how to run a business properly so I could dedicate myself, full-time, to my craft.
+In so doing, I created the opportunity to take a deep dive into this burgeoning aspect of my career as a sound designer, and learned at last how to run a business properly so I could dedicate myself, full-time, to my craft.